jreiners/sab-rocketchat-notify/README.md

 ![alt text](https://i.imgur.com/OSlxXdl.png)

-Looking for a simple bot to post to a rocket.chat channel within my RC server.
-Here it is.
+I was looking for a simple bot to post to a rocket.chat channel within my RC server when Sabnzbd finished a download.
+Here it is!

     sudo python -m pip install rocket-python